rashmipoddar/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+SQL is a language but Relational database is a type of database.
+We use SQL(Structured Query Language) to query any type of database.

 - [ ] Why do tables need a `primary key`?

+so that each record can be indentified.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreing key named as primary key table name_id

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need a many to many relationship so that all data is not stored in a single table and it makes data management easier.

 ## Minimum Viable Product